-- b. meet with CCCA faculty to review their performance and - c. is required to retake and pass the CCCA Re-Test
+- a. complete a self-assessment as directed by CCCA faculty, - b. meet with CCCA faculty to review their performance and - c. is required to retake and pass the CCCA Re-Test

 If the student passes the CCCA Retest, there is no mention of failing to meet CCCA competency in the MSPE.